 - When laying new concrete, use stamping, trowelling, rolling, or brush with a coarse broom to provide traction.

 - Narrow vertical gaps in the fencing allows easy access and escape for people.

 - Consider additional facilities during the yard design stage – this ensures the yarding system can cope with the full range of activities required.
 If correctly positioned, the race, crush and loading ramp can all fit in.

-Scabbling or texturing of hardened concrete to improve traction can be done through experienced concrete contractors.
-Scabbling creates a safe and durable surface through the mechanical hammering of chips out of concrete.
-It can be done on both existing and new yards.
+- Scabbling or texturing of hardened concrete to improve traction can be done through experienced concrete contractors.
+This creates a safe and durable surface, and can be done on both existing and new yards.